huutycloud/gatsby-starter-netlify-cms/src/pages/blog/2019-10-26-day1-elastic-compute-cloud-ec2.md

 ---
 ## Overview

-Elastic Compute Cloud (EC2) is a service help a user create a virtual machine in cloud.
+Elastic Compute Cloud (EC2) is a service help a user create a virtual machine in Cloud.
 Some people call that by VPS.

 AWS Free Tier provides 720 hours run t2.micro to run Windows or Linux operation system instance.

 ## Terms

-AMI: Amazon Machine Images (AMI) is a snapshot of operation system.
+AMI: Amazon Machine Images (AMI) is a snapshot of the operating system.
 We use AMI to create an instance.
 One AMI can have many instances.

 EBS: Amazon Elastic Block Store is a volume to store data and OS.
 Look like an SSD or HDD in your laptop.